 The client already had some positive reviews, an aged listing, and plenty of photos, which made ranking achievable within 30 days.

 In addition, we always test our implementations and use grid rankings on a local level so that you can see the ranking gains for each keyword every 2km.
-In this way, we can display results customized to our customers’ specific area.
+In this way, we can display results customised to our customers’ specific area.

 Several additional strategies are also implemented by us, but we won’t divulge all our secrets.
 If you want similar results, we invite you to contact us to discuss your requirements and see if we are a good fit to help your business rank it’s GMB page.